split-banner-image

 • Breast tenderness or pain

-If the cancer has progressed to the metastatic stage, further symptoms may be present dependent on where the cancer has spread.
+If the cancer has progressed to the metastatic stage, additional symptoms may be present depending on where the cancer has spread.
 Learn more about metastatic breast cancer here.

 How is HER2-Positive Breast Cancer Diagnosed?

-HER2-positive breast cancer will be diagnosed in the same way as most other breast cancers.
-This includes a mammogram or other scans.
-A biopsy will most likely be ordered to determine the HER2 status of the cancer.
-This will help the treatment team plan cancer treatment.
-Sometimes the HER2 test is done on the cancer after it has been surgically removed.
+HER2-positive breast cancer is diagnosed in the same way as most other breast cancers, which typically involves a mammogram and a biopsy.
+The biopsy is important for determining the HER2 status of the cancer, which helps to guide the treatment plan for the treating doctors.
+Sometimes the HER2 test is performed on the cancer tissue once it has been surgically removed.

-If the breast cancer has spread and metastasised, further tests may be required to determine the size and location of the metastatic breast cancer.
+If the breast cancer has spread to other organs, additional tests may be needed to determine the extent and location of the spread.

 How is HER2-Positive Breast Cancer Treated?

-HER2-positive breast cancer is treated using a HER2 targeted therapy.
-The most common HER2 targeted therapy available in Australia and New Zealand is trastuzumab (Herceptin).
-The Breast Cancer Trials HERA clinical trial found Trastuzumab significantly reduced the likelihood of HER2-positive breast cancer returning.
+HER2-positive breast cancer is primarily treated with HER2-targeted therapies.
+The most common of these in Australia and New Zealand is trastuzumab (Herceptin).
+The HERA clinical trial found Trastuzumab significantly reduced the likelihood of early HER2-positive breast cancer returning.

-For women with HER2 positive metastatic breast cancer, trastuzumab may be given with other treatments, or other HER2 targeted treatments used, and will continue so long as the benefit to the patient outweighs the side effects.
+For women with metastatic HER2-positive breast cancer, trastuzumab may be combined with other treatments including other HER2-targeted therapies.
+This will continue so long as the benefit o the patient outweighs the side effects.

 What are my chances of Survival (prognosis) if I am Diagnosed with HER2-Positive Breast Cancer?

-Your age, stage of disease and tumour type has the greatest impact on your chance of survival.
-Those diagnosed with stage one breast cancer have a 96% chance of surviving five years post diagnosis, while those diagnosed with HER2-positive stage four breast cancer have over 50% chance of surviving five years after diagnosis of metastatic disease.
+Factors such as age, stage of disease, and tumour type greatly impact your chance of survival.
+Those diagnosed with stage one breast cancer have a 96% chance of surviving five years after diagnosis, while those diagnosed with stage four HER-2 positive breast cancer have over 50% chance of surviving five years after diagnosis of metastatic disease.

 Support Us